 Paragraphs IG2.50 and IG2.51 provide guidance for applying the requirements of note 19 of the Notes to the Balance Sheet format in Schedule 3 to the Regulations.
-They only apply to long-term insurance business.
+They are only relevant to long-term insurance business.

-- IG2.50 (SORP 194) In the case of funds where there is reasonable certainty over the allocation to policyholders or to owners of all items recognised in the technical account for longterm business, it is inappropriate to establish a FFA.
-However, certain long-term business funds of proprietary insurers are established in such a way that allocation between equity and policyholders' liabilities is not clear cut and therefore it is appropriate to establish a FFA. - IG2.51 (SORP 195) Where a FFA is established, the notes to the financial statements shall indicate the reasons for its use and the nature of the funds involved.
+- IG2.50 In the case of funds where there is reasonable certainty over the allocation to policyholders or to owners of all items recognised in the technical account for long-term business, it is inappropriate to establish a FFA.
+However, certain long-term business funds of: - (a) proprietary insurers are established in such a way that allocation between equity and policyholders' liabilities is not clear cut; and - (b) mutual insurers are established in such a way that allocation between disclosed surplus and policyholders' liabilities is not clear cut; and therefore it is appropriate to establish a FFA.

+IG2.51 Where a FFA is established, the notes to the financial statements should indicate the reasons for its use and the nature of the funds involved.